fernandostc/Alexa-DS-and-AWS/README.md

 # Next Features (Planning)
-  * Create security process to keep the credentials for Deep Security and the .pem for AWS account
+  * Create security process to keep the credentials for Deep Security and the .pem for AWS account.
   * Create some authentication when you asked the application.
-This could be an integration with Google Authenticator :warning:`OBS:.
+This could be an integration with Google Authenticator.

+:warning:`OBS:.
 This is an Open Source project that can anyone help to develop new call or features to help everyone that would like to use voice control for security automation.`

 [//]: # (External Links)